 ABOUT KINGBIRD TOURS

-KingBird Tours exists to provide birding tours that cater to those whose main interest is to see as many of the birds as possible in the area covered.
+KingBird Tours has been reorganized to provide private birding tours that cater to individuals and small groups whose main interest is to see as many of the birds as possible in the area covered.
 The itineraries are planned for birding to occupy most of the daylight hours of the tour, with some occasional owling as well.
 All habitats and the best accessible birding areas will be covered to ensure a balanced representation.
 Tours are planned for the time of the year that is the most productive for each place visited.
 We concentrate on finding those species which are only, or best, seen in the tour area.
 Groups will be kept small for more enjoyable birding and to make it possible for each member of the group to see more of the species found.
-The maximum number of participants is 10 for all of our tours that are primarily in forested habitats.
+We will operate tours for groups consisting of 1-10 participants.
+Note that since we invite participants to collaborate in the itinerary design, it is possible to reduce the intensity of the birding to any degree desired.
+Photographers can readily be accommodated.

 A main objective of KingBird Tours is to provide comprehensive coverage of the areas visited.
 This is done by confining a tour to a single zoogeographic entity rather than skimming several.
 Our tours typically spend an extra day or two in the better areas to increase our chances of seeing some of the species that are more difficult to find.
 We also make efforts to see some of the more interesting but secretive species that require more time to locate.
 Staying a little longer in some areas helps to make a more relaxed tour because it increases the time between hotel shifts.